 Actions of Enfants du Monde

-Enfants du Monde is currently implementing the following actions through its partnership with BRAC: training health care providers, providing personal protective equipment, supporting transport costs for tests and providing communication materials (posters, videos...).
+Enfants du Monde is currently implementing the following actions through its partnership with BRAC: training health care providers, providing personal protective equipment, supporting transport costs for tests and providing communication materials (posters, stickers, flyers, videos...).
 Emphasis is being placed through various information/training approaches on the protection recommendations for health personnel who carry out prenatal visits, deliveries and postnatal care.
 Specific information on protection against COVID-19, the identification of suspect cases and the organization of health services for mothers of newborns is being provided to health care providers in order to reduce the spread of the virus within health structures.